Conkwer/magic-pac-archiver/readme.txt

 ---------------------------------------------------------------
-PAC Archive Unpacker/Packer v2.0 for Magic the Gathering (Dreamcast)
+Magic PAC Archiver
 ---------------------------------------------------------------

-This tool allows you to unpack and pack PAC archives from the game Magic the Gathering (Dreamcast).
+This tool allows you to unpack and pack PAC archives from Dreamcast games like MTGDC.
 It supports handling `.pvr` textures and `.sdcp` audio files with the correct extensions.

 ---------------------------------------------------------------
 Features